-Aged seven, my grandfather David McAuslin arrived in Bluff aboard the Christina MacAusland after three months by sea from Glasgow in 1875.
+In 1875, aged seven, my grandfather David McAuslin arrived in Bluff aboard the Christina MacAusland after three months by sea from Glasgow.

 Felt Princess Wool Shop – Crawford St Dunedin